makersacademy/chitter-challenge/README.md

 So that I can post messages on Chitter as me
 I want to sign up for Chitter

+As a Maker
+So that only I can post messages on Chitter as me
+I want to log in to Chitter

 ![image](https://user-images.githubusercontent.com/84973171/141451270-cb713981-182f-48a1-8e29-8b7a6cb38ad6.png)

+#### use

+The current user on loading the app is a user object with the name 'anonymous', but this fake user is not in the database and so there is an error message if you try to post as anonymous.

+You must first signup AND login, using the same username.
+You can then post and the peep will appear with your name.

+#### issues and improvements

+Unsure on:
+* The logged in user was persisted across server calls using class methods set_user/current_user.
+Not come across this before so not sure if its the best way to implement.

+* In order to access the author of a peep, a separate method (Peep.author) calls to the database, and uses the foreign ID in the peeps table to find the user in the users table.
+Perhaps this can be better implemented with a ruby object as opposed to SQL query?

+With more time:
+* Would have added edge cases such as user cannot post unless they are logged in.

+* Tests could be improved with more expect statements to check the data that is being stored.

+* Should separate the job of communicating with the database to a different class.

 Chitter Challenge
 =================